ACEP-WRE for Landowners - FIC

 Understand Easement or Contract Value

-NRCS determines easement or contract values using either an Areawide Market Analysis or an individual Uniform Standards for Professional Appraisal Practices (USPAP) appraisal to establish fair market value and then applying a Geographic Area Rate Cap (GARC) to this value.
+NRCS determines easement or contract values by establishing the fair market value of the parcel and then applying a Geographic Area Rate Cap (GARC) to this value.
+Fair market value is determined by the lesser of an Areawide Market Analysis or an individual appraisal (using Uniform Standards for Professional Appraisal Practices).
 The GARC is established each fiscal year in consultation with the State Technical Committee.
 The GARC takes into consideration appraised property values, location, land use, and program demand.
 Contact your state NRCS easement program staff to get a copy of the rates for your area.
 You can also check your NRCS state easement program web page.

 NRCS pays all or a portion of the costs to restore wetlands and habitat.
+Payments will vary based on the enrollment option selected and the length of the easement or contract.
+NRCS covers up to 100% of the costs of wetland restoration for perpetual easements and up to 75% for non-perpetual easements or contracts.
 Restoration work can be contracted by NRCS, subcontracted to a third-party agency or organization with experience with wetland restoration, or can be subcontracted by the landowner who is reimbursed by NRCS at agreed-to amounts.
 Be sure to talk to NRCS about who is responsible for the cost of ongoing maintenance associated with practices and activities described in the WRPO.

 Sections